ooples/pine_script_docs/source/primer/Next_steps.rst

 The `Pine Reference Manual <https://www.tradingview.com/pine-script-reference/v5/>`__ exists in two formats: the HTML format we just linked to, and the popup version, which can be accessed from the Pine Editor, by either CTRL + clicking on a keyword, or by using the Editor's "More/Pine Script reference (pop-up)" menu.
+The Reference Manual is translated in other languages than English.

 There are five different versions of Pine, so be sure the documentation you use corresponds to the Pine version you are coding with.